Raj of Sarawak: Agriculture

-In 1869, by which time total trade had reached $3,262,500, the second Rajah invited Chinese black pepper and gambier growers from Singapore to cultivate their crops in Sarawak.
+In 1869, by which time total trade had reached $3,262,500, the Charles Brooke invited Chinese black pepper and gambier growers from Singapore to cultivate their crops in Sarawak.
 As a result, by the early 20th century, Sarawak became one of the world's major producers of pepper.
-The kingdom was a relative latecomer to the natural rubber boom due to the reluctance of the second Rajah to give over indigenous farmland to European companies.
-In 1910, Rajah declined offers by five foreign companies to set up large-scale rubber plantations here because speculation of rubber prices was "a mania at the present which did not suit the quiet non-speculative spirit of the country".
+The kingdom was a relative latecomer to the natural rubber boom due to the reluctance of Charles Brooke to give over indigenous farmland to European companies.
+In 1910, Charles Brooke declined offers by five foreign companies to set up large-scale rubber plantations here because speculation of rubber prices was "a mania at the present which did not suit the quiet non-speculative spirit of the country".
 Only five large rubber estates were established during his reign.
 Oil reserves were discovered in his final years.
 From the 1930s, through the work of the Chinese businesses in the kingdom, it became a significant raw material supplier, with Singapore as a major trading partner.

 Currency

-A Sarawak dollar was first issued in 1858 and remained at par with the Straits dollar.
+The Sarawak dollar was first issued in 1858 and remained at par with the Straits dollar.
 Different notes were issued by the Sarawak Government Treasury, the earliest notes using English, Jawi and Chinese characters.
 From the 1880s, the notes' background featured the Rajah's portrait and coat of arms.

 Society

 Demography

 In 1841, Sarawak had an indigenous population of about 8,000.
-The Dayaks were the largest indigenous group in the interior: comprising Iban, Bidayuh and other interior tribes such as the Kayan, Kelabit, Kenyah, Lun Bawang and Penan, while coastal areas were dominated by the Sarawak local Malays, Melanau, Bruneian and Kedayan.
+The Dayaks were the largest indigenous group in the interior: comprising Iban, Bidayuh and other interior tribes such as the Kayan, Kelabit, Kenyah, Lun Bawang and Penan, while coastal areas were dominated by the Sarawak local Malays, Melanau, and Kedayan.
 The government of Sarawak welcomed the migration of Chinese workers to boost the economy.
 Following various immigration schemes initiated by the Rajahs, the population increased to 150,000 in 1848, 300,000 in 1893, 475,000 in 1933, and 600,000 in 1945.